hbs-rcs/hbsgrid-docs/docs/storage.md

 ## SQL Databases

-RCS hosts a database server running MariaDB v10.3, an open source fork of MySQL, to help meet these growing needs.
-Our MariaDB server is a Red Hat 6.5 Linux server with 2x 16 cores hyperthreading processors and a total of 4.5TB.
+RCS hosts a database server running MariaDB (an open source fork of MySQL) to help meet growing data storage needs.
 To obtain a database account, please fill out the [New MariaDB Account Request Form](https://forms.office.com/Pages/ResponsePage.aspx?id=Tlb9CUK_IUOPLbjkgvhjXMoIB6PHisBIlawtyGb7ibhUNVlWWUgwM1dCSjdWWllOVEVDQUtCUUVNMS4u).
 RCS also can advise researchers in data storage planning, as well as the